 The pack includes:

-- a paper bag to colour
+- a Christmas envelope to colour in

 What’s happened to the Gruffalo Trail?